project-ai101/llm-infra/README.md

 ##### Data Sets
 - [DataSets within PyTorch](..basic_pytorch/pytorch_datasets.md): A brief description about datasets in PyTorch package.
-- [Common Open Source DataSets](./basic_pytorch/common_datasets.md): a list of links for popular open source data sets used for LLM training and validation are provided.
+- [Common Open Source DataSets](./basic_pytorch/common_datasets.md): A list of links for popular open source data sets used for LLM training and validation are provided.

 ### Distributed Pytorch